semantalytics/awesome-kafka/README.md

 ## Kafka

+- [topicctl](https://github.com/segmentio/topicctl) - A tool for easy, declarative management of Kafka topics.
+Includes the ability to "apply" topic changes from YAML as well as a repl for interactive exploration of brokers, topics, consumer groups, messages, and more.
 - [sarama](https://github.com/Shopify/sarama) - Sarama is an MIT-licensed Go client library for Apache Kafka version 0.8 (and later).
 - [kadeck](https://www.xeotek.com/kadeck/) - Apache Kafka Monitoring, Kafka UI and data platform for Desktop or Web
 - [conduktor](https://www.conduktor.io/)